New Orleans takes down 3rd Confederate-era monument

 NEW ORLEANS (AP) — Workers in New Orleans took down a Confederate monument to Gen. P.G.T.
+Beauregard early Wednesday as onlookers watched from lawn chairs and monument supporters waved Confederate battle flags.

-Beauregard early Wednesday, the third of four such monuments to come down in the city.
+It was the third of four such monuments to come down under cover of darkness in the city.

 New outlets showed footage of the statue being lifted off its base shortly after 3 a.m.